wsonv/scnwithdqn/README.md

 Tried to apply concepts of SCN which is introduced on https://arxiv.org/abs/1802.08311 with Deep Q Network.

-Code is simple with one file.
+Code is simple.
 Commented on the code for detailed explanation.
 SCN is applied when building CNN.

 Hyper Parameters are randomly chosen.
 Thus the learning might take a while.
 Because of lack of equipments, the code is tested only for whether it is working without errors.

+Used environments provided by gym.

 The code is tested on Atari Alien-v0, Breakout-v0 and, MsPacman-v0.

-Used environments provided by gym.

 Assumed all inputs are images but not RAM.